jjjjjjonathan/ez-league/README.md

 ## Tech Stack

-For the front end, we went with ReactJS to build our components, and Tailwind CSS to style everything.
-We used Express on the accompanied [back-end server](https://github.com/jjjjjjonathan/ez-league-api).
+For the front end, we went with [ReactJS](https://reactjs.org/) to build our components, and [Tailwind CSS](https://tailwindcss.com/) to style everything.
+We used [Express](https://expressjs.com/) on the accompanied [back-end server](https://github.com/jjjjjjonathan/ez-league-api).
+We used [socket-io](https://socket.io/) for our web sockets to create real-time updates.
 We are currently testing our application with Jest.

 ## Getting started